 Knee pain caused by osteoarthritis can be debilitating.
 For many people, it interferes with daily activities, sleep, and quality of life.
-While knee replacement surgery is a common solution, not everyone is ready—or eligible—for surgery.
-Fortunately, medical innovation has led to a non-surgical, outpatient procedure called Genicular Artery Embolization (GAE) that is transforming the way chronic knee pain is treated.
+While knee replacement surgery is a common solution, not everyone is ready—or eligible—for knee surgery.
+Fortunately, exciting medical innovation has led to a non-surgical, minimally-invasive outpatient procedure called Genicular Artery Embolization (GAE) that is transforming the way chronic knee pain is treated for both men and women.

 In this guide, we’ll break down how GAE works, why it’s effective for knee osteoarthritis, what to expect during the procedure, recovery time, and whether it might be the right option for you.

-Genicular Artery Embolization is a minimally invasive procedure used to reduce chronic knee pain, especially in patients suffering from osteoarthritis (OA).
+Genicular Artery Embolization, also known as geniculate artery embolization, is a minimally-invasive procedure used to reduce chronic knee pain, especially in patients suffering from osteoarthritis (OA).
 It targets small arteries surrounding the knee, known as genicular arteries, which supply blood to inflamed tissues.

 When the genicular arteries are overactive, they contribute to ongoing inflammation in the knee joint.
 GAE works by blocking or “embolizing” these arteries, which decreases blood flow to the area and helps reduce inflammation and pain.